ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 ### **Future Work**
 Possible future works include:
 1. Including more models such as `LightGBM` and `XGBoost` regressors in model selection.
-2. Automating data collection to load more data in to the databse.
+2. Automating data collection to load more data in to the database.
 3. Deploying the web app onto a cloud service.

 ---